 Everyone needs to do it once.
 The Ferris wheel was invented in Chicago and the nearly 200-foot Centennial Wheel at Navy Pier is still an icon.
 Grab a ticket, enjoy the views, and soak in this piece of Chicago history.

 June is filled with Pride events, and Chicago Pride Fest is celebrated the weekend before the city Pride parade.
 The two-day street fest features a Youth Pride Space for teens, drag performance, a pet parade, dance exhibitions, Chicago Gay Men’s Chorus, guest speakers and over 150 food and merchandise vendors.
-Don’t miss performances by Jesse McCartney, Deborah Cox, Aluna, and more.
+Don’t miss performances by Durand Bernarr, Alex Chapman and Zoe Gitter, Willa Ford, and more.

 29. Go on a Murder Mystery Walking Tour

-Tuesdays on the Terrace are Chicago summer tradition at the Museum of Contemporary Art.
-Enjoy free live music and art on a summer evening when Chicago native Isaiah Collier takes the stage with his saxophone.
+Tuesdays on the Terrace are a Chicago summer tradition at the Museum of Contemporary Art.
+Enjoy free live music and art on summer evenings from a jumping lineup of local and touring jazz artists.

 Do I need to say more than tacos and tequila?
 Chicago Taco & Tequila Fest pops up in Wrightwood Park in Lincoln Park full of bold flavors.

 Welcome to a theater festival that amplifies artists’ unfinished work.
-The third annual Festival of Unfinished Work features six short scenes from original full-length plays currently in process, written by Chicago-based playwrights.
+The Festival of Unfinished Work features six short scenes from original full-length plays currently in process, written by Chicago-based playwrights.

 35. Go on a Pothole Scavenger Hunt